MKFirmware/MarlinKimbra/Documentation/GCodes.md

 *  M128 - EtoP Open (BariCUDA EtoP = electricity to air pressure transducer by jmil)
 *  M129 - EtoP Closed (BariCUDA EtoP = electricity to air pressure transducer by jmil)
 *  M140 - Set bed target temp
-*  M190 - Sxxx Wait for bed current temp to reach target temp.
+*  M190 - S[xxx] Wait for bed current temp to reach target temp.
 Waits only when heating Rxxx Wait for bed current temp to reach target temp.
 Waits when heating and cooling
 *  M200 Dmillimeters- set filament diameter and set E axis units to cubic millimeters (use S0 to set back to millimeters).
 *  M201 - Set max acceleration in units/s^2 for print moves (M201 X1000 Y1000)
 *  M202 - Set max acceleration in units/s^2 for travel moves (M202 X1000 Y1000) Unused in Marlin!!